Kalvar/ios-KRHebbian-Algorithm/README.md

 ## What is it ?

 KRHebbian ( Hebbian ) is one of learning rules of adjusting weight in neural-network.
-If you wanna adjust the algorithms of neurl-network ( Ex : BPN ), that you can use this method to adjust the weight everytime.
+If you wanna adjust weight in the algorithms of neurl-network ( Ex : BPN ), that you can use this method to adjust the weight everytime.

 ## How To Get Started